jaraxasoftware/devops-sysops-questions/README.md

 Please answer as simply as you can.
 If you cannot answer a particular question, leave it blank, or leave a comment.

+*This is not an exam.
+You should not have necessarily to answer all.*

 You can fork this repo, or make a pull request to the main branch of this one.